Guide

 Construction Standards That Matter

-The General line doesn’t skimp on materials where it counts.
+The Tru Tough line doesn’t skimp on materials where it counts.
 Take their wheelbarrows — the 6-cubic-foot models run 21-gauge steel construction with dual 16-inch pneumatic wheels.
 That’s medium-duty steel, not the paper-thin stuff you’ll find at big-box stores.
 The dual-wheel design matters on rough terrain.
 Single-wheel barrows tip easily on uneven ground, but Truper’s dual-wheel setup keeps loads stable whether you’re crossing construction sites or ranch property.

 Their T6-SF model handles 300-pound loads with that 21-gauge steel tray, which puts it right in the sweet spot for most construction and landscaping work.
 You’re not paying for overbuilt 14-gauge steel like the Tru Pro line when 21-gauge does the job.